 Hot soaking is the most preferable because it minimizes cooking time and helps produce tender beans as well.

-Traditional overnight soaking is the easiest method of all.
+Overnight Soaking: Traditional overnight soaking is the easiest method of all.
 Just Put dry beans in a large pot.
 For each pound of dry beans, add 10 cups of cold water.
-Cover and keep in the refrigerator overnight or at least 8 hours.
+Cover and keep in the refrigerator overnight or for at least 8 hours.

 Drain and rinse off the hydrated beans the next morning with clean, cool water.
 Place them back in the rice cooker.
 And add 5 cups of clean water with 1 bay leaf.